atishmore/mea-sourcecode-training/README.md

 # mea-sourcecode-training
-Repository for source code training as a part of Modern Engineering Accelerator
+Repository for source code training as a part of Modern Engineering Accelerator.